Family Nurse Practitioner, M.S.N.

 3. The School of Nursing Recruitment, Admissions, Retention, and Progression (RARP) Committee reviews and decides if a seat is available in courses missed due to a break in progression.

 4. If a seat is not available in the needed course(s), the RARP committee will notify the student.
 The student will be considered for a seat the next time the course is offered.
-When an extended break (3 or more semesters without enrolling in courses) in progression occurs, the student must reapply to the graduate school and FNP program.
+When an extended break (3 or more semesters without enrolling in courses) in progression occurs, the student must reapply to the Office of University Admissions and the FNP program.

-• Students are required to earn a “B” in all courses (Minimal 3.0 GPA on a 4.0 scale).
+• Students are required to earn a "B" in all courses (minimum GPA of 3.0 on a 4.0 scale).

 • Students may repeat the same nursing course only once, and on a space-available basis.